silkdom/Tattoo-GAN/README.md

 !python run_generator.py generate-images --network=/content/network-snapshot-010409.pkl --seeds=1-1000 --truncation-psi=1.0
 ```

 This command generates 1000 1024x1024 images, which can then be examined for tattoo inspiration.
-The following is my favourite;
+The following is my favourite, and will hopefully become permanent in the near future!

 <p align="center">
   <img src="https://github.com/silkdom/Tattoo-GAN/blob/master/img/seed0179_2.png?raw=true" height="700" alt="Fav"/>